-Pfeiffer University is accredited by the National Association of Schools of Music (NASM).
+Pfeiffer University is an accredited institutional member of the National Association of Schools of Music (NASM).
 NASM's accreditation system ensures that music instruction at the university level is of the highest standards.
 Students will develop musical skills and knowledge to complement their talents and inspiration in order that they may continue to mature and succeed as a musician beyond Pfeiffer.

-The curriculum in music presents students with opportunities to perform with a variety of ensembles such as the University Singers, the Concert Band, the Pep Band, the Village Ringers, and others.
-The curriculum includes a variety of courses to assist students in developing a strong base in music theory, music history, and musicianship.
+The curriculum in music presents students with opportunities to perform with a variety of ensembles such as the University Singers, the Concert Band, the Pep Band, the Village Ringers and others.
+The curriculum includes a variety of courses to assist students in developing a strong base in the core courses of music theory and music history.
 Students are offered individual instruction in voice, piano, organ, woodwind, brass and percussion.
 Students may also seek certification in Music Ministry in The United Methodist Church.